DilrukshiRajapakshe/ADAMS/README.md

 ## 3. 3rd Member -:

-*  ### Research questions : Sinhala Medical doamin text into speech and Dialogue generation.
+*  ### Research questions : Sinhala Medical doamin Text to Speech and Dialogue generation.

 *  ### Objective : Dialogue management of the Mobile App(voice and Text).